open-source-labs/Swell/README.md

 Visit www.getswell.io to download the latest release.

-Swell is currently available OS X, Linux and Windows.
+Swell is currently available for OS X, Linux and Windows.

 ### Features
 Swell is a one-stop shop for sending and monitoring your API requests